 - 33. Compensation.
 The GC will periodically review the adequacy and form of director's compensation to ensure that it is competitive, reasonable and aligns with the compensation paid to directors of corporate peers.
 The Board approves director compensation on the recommendation of the GC.
 Management directors will not receive additional compensation for Board service.
 The HRCC approves and recommends executive compensation. - 34.
 Director Equity Ownership.
 To support the alignment of financial interests of non-employee directors with those of the Corporation's shareholders, the GC has adopted an equity ownership requirement for such directors.
-Directors must achieve an equity ownership level of three times the value of their annual Board retainer (including cash and equity) within a five-year period commencing on the date of their formal appointment as a director; additional time may be allotted if there is an increase to the annual retainer.
+Directors must achieve an equity ownership level of three times the value of their annual Board retainer (including cash and equity) within a five year period commencing on the date of their formal appointment as a director.
 Once the equity ownership level is attained, a director may elect to receive a portion of such director's equity retainer in restricted share units rather than deferred share units. - 35.
 Officer Equity Ownership.
 To support the alignment of financial interests of officers with those of the Corporation's shareholders, the HRCC has adopted an equity ownership requirement for officers, which must be achieved within five years, as follows: - a.
 CEO 5x - b.
 CFO 3x - c.
 Executive Officers 3x